zeroluck/docs/sources/reference/api/uma-create-rpt.md

 ##### getRequesterPermissionToken
 **POST** `/requester/rpt`

-The endpoint at which the requester asks the AM to issue an RPT
+The endpoint at which the requester asks the AM to issue an RPT.

 ###### URL
     http://gluu.org/requester/rpt

 ###### Parameters
 - header